 - Get a bank account supporting traveling

-- Book your first train ride, flight, bus ride or however you wanna go
+- Book your first train ride, flight, bus ride or however you want to go

-- Enjoy, learn, sweat, meet people, try food, take pictures, write your diary, travel!
+- Enjoy, learn, sweat, meet people, try food, take pictures, struggle a bit and laugh about it, write your diary, travel!

 Trip preparation step 1 – Decide: YES I am going to do this! –